lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 =====================

 All **new** delegates must review the recording if they did not attend a live session.
+This session occurred at the time of the release of DP0.2, but remains relevent for delegates who are only interested in DP0.3.

 `View the recorded presentation and slide deck. <https://community.lsst.org/t/dp0-2-kick-off-info-session-slides-pre-recorded-presentation/6846>`__

-| **The session covered:**
-| - DP0 goals and the road to Rubin Observatory operations
-| - RSP and Community Forum accounts
-| - introductory demo to the Portal and Notebook aspects
+The session covered: DP0 goals and the road to Rubin Observatory operations; RSP and Community Forum accounts; introductory demo to the Portal and Notebook aspects;
-| - RSP hazards and delegate expectations
-| - resources and support for delegates
+RSP hazards and delegate expectations; and resources and support for delegates.

-This session occurred at the time of the release of DP0.2, but remains relevent for delegates who are only interested in DP0.3.

 .. _Delegate-Homepage-DP0-Virtual-Seminars: